odashi/chainer_examples/README.md

 Chainer example code for NLP
 ============================

-*These samples are based on Chainer 1.4 or earlier.*

 This repository contains some neural network examples for natural language processing (NLP) using **Chainer** framework.